uzairafridi00/machine-learning/python_for_data_science_mentorship_program/01_pandas_tips_tricks/README.md

 2. Designed to make data cleaning and analysis quick and easy in Python.

 ## Rows and Columns
-Rows - rows set the data from left to right in horizontal form, and the other names for rows are records, instances, datapoints, observations.
+Rows - rows set the data from left to right in horizontal form, and the other names for rows are records, instances, datapoints, observations, entries.

-Columns - Columns align the data from top to bottom, and the other names for columns are attributes, variables, fields , dimensions
+Columns - Columns align the data from top to bottom, and the other names for columns are attributes, properties, features, fields , dimensions.

+Rows and Columns are called Dataframe in Pandas.

+## Data Life Cycle
+1. Acquire the data.
+(Ask)
+2. Clean the data.
+(Process)
+3. Use the data.
+(Analyze)
+4. Publish the data.
+(Report)
+5. Preserve/Destroy the data.
+(Save)

+## Structured & Unstructed Data
+1. Structured data is in tabular form.
+Rows and Columns.
+2. Unstructured data are images, audios or text data.

+## Data Collection
+We need to collect the data.
+So we ask wh? questions

+why? -> How? -> Where? -> Who? -> When?

+1. Primary data is our own.
+Expensive method.
+Research included.
+2. Secondary data is already produced.
+Cheaper Method.

+## Data Scientist vs Data Analyst
+### Data Scientist:
+1. Understand Business.
+2. Data Acquistion / Understanding.
+3. Data Preparation.
+4. Data Modeling (ML/DL).
+5. Data/Model Evaluation.
+6. Model Deployment.
+7. Monitor and Optimize the Models.

+### Data Analyst:
+1. Required Information about data (Meta Data).
+2. Data Collection.
+3. Assigned Goals about data.
+4. Data Cleaning / Preprocessing.
+5. EDA (Exploratory Data Analysis).
+6. Generate Inference from data.
+7. Make Model.
+8. Deploy the Model.
+9. Interept and Visualize the data.
+10. Report Writing.

 ## Data Cleaning 🧹
 1. Handling Missing Data: Utilize methods like `dropna()`, `fillna()`, and understand the importance of `inplace` parameter.